yuhangwang/GMP/README.md

 make check
 make install
 ```

-See the CheckResults.txt for partial output of "make check".
+See the CheckResults.txt for output of "make check".